zzubnik/Flux-2-Clothes-Thief-Swap/README.md

 The first allows the transfer of clothing to a virtual mannequin.
 The second applies the clothes on the mannequin to the user submitted image.

-The mannequin approach avoids the issue where Flux 2 loses focus of what has been requested by too many details in the source image.
+The mannequin approach avoids the issue of Flux 2 losing focus of what has been requested by too many details in the source image.
+Separately available is a pre-made set of costumes for your amusement.